Sangiuliano admits: "I was wrong about Galileo. But I have a folder..."

 Sangiuliano, the secret folder with all the gaffes (but not his)

 Sangiulian he admitted the mistake and a secret revealed.
 “I had in mind – said the minister and reported by La Repubblica – the cartographer’s papers Paolo dal Pozzo Toscanelli and by mistake I said Galileo.
 I apologize.”
 Then he adds: “I have a folder in which I collect all the gaffes of editorialists and commentators, from those who wrote “ha” without the “h” to those who defined Oslo as the capital of Sweden or “Three Dogs” staccato.
-The grillini attack mebut their leader With you at the master’s degree in European private law at Sapienza he gave me one hundred cents with honors“.
+The grillini attack mebut their leader With you at the Master in European Private Law at Sapienza he gave me one hundred cents with honors“.

 #Sangiuliano #admits #wrong #Galileo #folder..